History of WFAN: Recent history

 WFAN's broadcast day begins at 6:00 a.m.
 (Eastern time) with Boomer and Carton, hosted by former NFL quarterback Boomer Esiason and radio veteran Craig Carton.
 As of September 13, 2017, Craig Carton officially resigned from the Boomer & Carton show following alleged fraudulent activities in running a ticket reseller business.
 The new morning co-host is Gregg Giannotti.
 The midday timeslot is now called “Moose and Maggie, co-hosted by Marc Malusis who has been with WFAN for 15 years and Maggie Gray.
 As of 2022 they have been replaced with Tiki Barber & Brandon Tierney.
+The new midday hosts are Brandon Tierney and Sal Licata.

-The afternoon drive slot is now hosted by Craig Carton and Evan Roberts.
+The afternoon drive slot is now hosted by Evan Roberts and former New York Giant football player Tiki Barber.
 Joe Beningo retired from that spot in late 2020.

 On Monday nights during the NFL season, Kimberly Jones hosts a football show leading into the Monday Night Football broadcast, working during the 2009 season with former NFL players Roman Oben.
 Jones, who was a member of the Yankees' broadcast team on YES, also hosts other shows during the baseball off-season or when regular hosts are on vacation.